librosa/librosa/README.md

 librosa
 =======

-A python module for music and audio processing.
+A python package for music and audio processing.

 Mostly ports and reimplementations of DPWE's matlab code.

-* librosa/    The librosa module
+* librosa/    The librosa package

 * examples/   Some basic examples of audio processing with librosa